alexwarren/techdebtguide/articles/making-the-case-for-fixing-technical-debt.md

 permalink: making-the-case-for-fixing-technical-debt
 ---

-In the previous section, we looked at why developers are not routinely given time to fix technical debt.
+In the previous section, we looked at [why developers are not routinely given time to fix technical debt](why-developers-dont-get-time-to-fix-technical-debt).
 It turns out that if you're a developer, and you have a technical debt problem, it's up to _you_ to make the case for fixing it.
 How can you do that effectively?

-First, you need to remember about what your organisation really cares about.
+First, you need to remember what your organisation really cares about.
 Most organisations that hire developers will care about these things:

 - How long it takes to ship features
 - How reliable their systems are